Watercolor Painting for Beginners — Why It’s Worth the Journey

 ❌ "Watercolor is too hard for beginners."

 Watercolor has a learning curve, sure — but it’s far from impossible.
-Starting with small, simple techniques (like those in the Confidence Kit) and practicing regularly will build your skills faster than you think.
-That’s how I started in 2020, and trust me: even 15 minutes a week adds up.
+Starting with small, simple techniques and practicing regularly will build your skills faster than you think.
+That’s how I started in 2020, and trust me: even 15 minutes a week adds up over time to real progress.

 ❌ "You have to be talented to paint with watercolor."